Boiler Installation Cost Calculator

 Boiler fitting is a costly expenditure, but it is possible to save money on it.
 One of the simplest steps is to have quotes from local fitters compared.
 Having quotations from various installers and comparing prices ensures you get a competitive price and also have an idea of what the service is about.

 Choosing the right type of boiler for your house is very important.
 If you install an unsuitable boiler, you could end up paying more upfront and finding it less efficient to run.
-On the other hand, if a boiler you install isn’t powerful enough, it may struggle to heat your home and water.
+On the other hand, if a boiler you install isn’t powerful enough, it may struggle to heat your water or central heating system.

 It’s worth checking your eligibility for the Boiler Upgrade Scheme (BUS), a government-funded scheme to help homeowners and businesses pay for low-carbon heating systems.
 If eligible, you could receive up to £7,500 off the cost of your new boiler.

-With our boiler installation cost calculator, you receive an accurate estimate based on your individual needs, so you can budget for the project and compare quotes with ease.
+Our boiler installation cost calculator, helps you receive an accurate estimate based on your individual needs.
+With factors such as the type of boiler you require for your central heating system taken into consideration, you can budget for the project and compare quotes with ease.

 Knowing the costs ahead of receiving quotes from vetted local installers means you can be certain you're paying a decent price and receiving a quality service at the same time.